This post may contain affiliate links. Read the full disclosure here.

 Thrips damage can manifest in a number of different ways (you get the whole roster of symptoms - brown leaves, yellow leaves, droopy) but the actual marks the thrips leave are quite distinct.

-Firstly, there’s the marks from where the thrips have been sucking – it looks like someone’s taken an eraser to the leave and tried to rub the green off, like this:
+Firstly, there are the marks from where the thrips have been sucking – it looks like someone’s taken an eraser to the leave and tried to rub the green off, like this:

 And then on the underside, you’ll probably be able to see a load of thrips poop.
 Yay!